philzook58/philzook58.github.io/_posts/2026-09-20-lambda_miller_egg.md

 I debated to myself about whether to suppress `ctx0 |->` annotations.
 I ended up doing so because they are noisy, but it was an important conceptual realization to me that `ctx0 |->` is conceptually prior to "context-less" terms / "context-less" terms are not a thing, merely a shorthand for `ctx0`.
 Constants are "merely" 0-arity functions.
 I'm used to this idea that the term `a` is actually shorthand for `a()`.
 This really is the same observation but instead applied to the semantics of judgements `[[t]]` is _actually_ `[[{} |- t]]`.

 Also check it out.
 Alpha equivalent terms hash cons to the same thing.
 The `l_10` annotations are the lifting annotations, which are held in a byte stolen from the u32 Id.
 The `<-` lines are listing the enodes in the eclass.
-Liftings in the union find appear as liftings on the eid `l_01(e4) <- enode` somewhat counterintuitively.
-That is the place they must appear to be conceptually correct.
-The enode always points to an eclass lifted from a smaller context.
+Liftings in the union find appear as liftings on the eid `l_01(eclass) <- enode` somewhat counterintuitively.
+That is the place they must appear to be conceptually/semantically correct.
+The enode always points to an eclass lifted from an equal or smaller context.

 ```python
 %%file /tmp/alpha.egg